How and when do you evaluate pituitary hormonal function?

 The anterior lobe, or adenohypophysis, is composed of secretory cells that manufacture at least six hormones: corticotropin (ACTH), thyroid stimulating hormone (TSH), growth hormone (GH), follicle stimulating hormone (FSH), luteinizing hormone (LH), and prolactin (PRL).
 Secretion of the first five hormones is triggered by hypothalamic releasing factors that travel down the pituitary stalk through a portal venous system.
 In contrast, anterior pituitary secretion of prolactin, which promotes lactation, is tonically inhibited by hypothalamic secretion of dopamine.
 Any disorder that compresses or interferes with the pituitary stalk can cause prolactin elevation.

-In contrast, the posterior lobe, or neurohypophysis, ...
+In contrast, the posterior lobe, or neurohypophysis, is comprised ...